Cvmcosta/ltijs/docs/provider.md

 #### The app property

-The Lti object gives you a `app` property that is an instance of the Express server, through this property you can create routes just like with regular [Express](https://expressjs.com/).
+The LTI object gives you a `app` property that is an instance of the Express server, through this property you can create routes just like with regular [Express](https://expressjs.com/).

 ```javascript
 lti.app.get('/stuff', (req,res,next) => {